 The trackers could generate the shortest possible estimated time of arrival.
 On receiving the signal, the authorities were able to send ambulances from nearby hospitals to the location and rescue the injured railway worker.

 GPS trackers proved to be instrumental in reducing the number of accidents drastically after their launch and were lauded by the government as well.
 The trackers could also generate the data of the overall efforts put in by each patrolman and collate it in a system, which was used to calculate the wages easily.

-Using the latest technology to create GPS enabled trackers proved beneficial in improving the situation of railway workers.
-The collated data also helped in understanding how to respond to emergencies promptly and to minimize them in the future.
+Using the latest technology to create GPS-enabled trackers proved beneficial in improving the situation of railway workers.
+The collated data also helped in understanding how to respond to emergencies promptly and minimize them in the future.

 Get helpful fleet management content delivered to your inbox.